karthiksenthil/write-ups/ectf-2014/KnottyProblem/README.md

 The _main_ function just calls the _dummy_ function and exits.

-The _get\_string_ function takes input from the user throught gets and returns.
+The _get\_string_ function takes input from the user through _gets_ and returns.

 The _dummy_ function is never called but there is system call inside it.
-It passes /bin/date string as an arguement.
+It passes /bin/date string as an argument.

 We basically need to somehow make the program drop us into the shell so that we can read the flag file.